pingidentity/pingidentity-devops-getting-started/docs/profiles.md

 This method is particularly helpful when developing locally and the configuration is not ready to be distributed (using Github, for example).
 We'll use PingFederate as an example.
 The local directories used by our containers to persist state and data, `/opt/in` and `/opt/out`, will be bound to another local directory and mounted as Docker volumes.
 This is our infrastructure for modifying the server profile.

 > Docker recommends that you never use bind mounts in a production environment.
 This method is solely for developing server profiles.
-In production environments, you can use mounted volumes instead (for example, `docker volume create pf-local`).
-Make sure the volume is empty when mounting to `/opt/out`.
 See the [Docker documentation](https://docs.docker.com/storage/volumes/) for more information.

 * The `/opt/out` directory

   All configurations and changes during our container runtimes (persisted data) are captured here.
-For example, the PingFederate image `/opt/out/instance` contains much of the typical PingFederate root directory:
+For example, the PingFederate image `/opt/out/instance` will contain much of the typical PingFederate root directory:

   ```text
   .